3 min read

 Moving past the myth of culture fit

-For a long time, hiring for 'culture fit' was the gold standard, but it often led to teams that looked and thought exactly the same.
-This creates a comfortable environment, but it rarely leads to a better culture.
-True cultural health comes from 'culture add' – bringing in people who challenge the status quo and fill the gaps in your team's collective personality.
-If everyone on your team is a Pioneer, you will have plenty of ideas but no one to actually finish the work.
-If everyone is a Doer, you will be efficient but potentially stagnant.
+For a long time, hiring for culture fit was the standard, but it often produced teams that looked and thought exactly the same.
+That feels comfortable and rarely builds a strong culture.
+Culture add is the healthier goal: bringing in people who challenge the status quo and fill the gaps in your team’s collective personality.
+If everyone is a Pioneer, you have plenty of ideas and nobody to finish the work.
+If everyone is a Doer, you are efficient but you stagnate.

-Psychological safety is the bedrock of any better culture.
-It is the belief that you will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
-For a Helper, this might mean feeling safe enough to raise a concern about team morale without being dismissed as 'too emotional'.
-For an Evaluator, it means being able to offer a logical critique without being labelled as 'negative'.
+Psychological safety is the belief that you will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.
+For a Helper it might mean raising a worry about team morale without being dismissed as too emotional.
+For an Evaluator it means offering a logical critique without being labelled negative.

-You can start building this safety by leading with vulnerability.
-When a leader admits they do not have all the answers, it gives the rest of the team permission to be human.
-This is not about being 'soft'; it is about being effective.
-Teams that feel safe to take risks are more innovative and resilient.
-If you are curious about what personality type you default to under stress, Hey Compono provides insights that help you navigate these high-pressure moments without damaging the team's trust.
+You build that safety by leading with a bit of vulnerability.
+When a leader admits they do not have all the answers, everyone else gets permission to be human.
+Teams that feel safe to take risks are more inventive and more resilient.

 Tailoring your leadership to the individual

-Some teams use personality-adaptive coaching to have these conversations without it getting weird.
-It allows you to say, 'I know you value precision, so let's walk through the data,' or 'I know you are focused on the big picture, so tell me where you see this going in three years.'
-This level of recognition is the fastest way to improve your workplace atmosphere.
-It shows your people that you see them for who they actually are, not just for the output they produce.
+Personality-adaptive coaching helps you have these conversations without it feeling awkward.
+It lets you say, "I know you value precision, so let’s walk through the data," or "I know you think in three-year horizons, so tell me where you see this going."
+That kind of recognition shows people you see them for who they are, not just for what they produce.

 Frequently asked questions